mohammedahw/react-learning-projects/README.md

 # react-projects
-15 projects i did when i was learning react
+9 small projects i did when i was learning react